-Stone Mountain Laser Show - Watch a great laser show projected on the largest granite outcrop in the world, the canvas for the Stone Mountain carving of confederate leaders.
+Stone Mountain Laser Show - Watch a great laser show projected on the largest granite outcrop in the world.
 It’s all set to music with impressive fireworks thrown in for good measure.
-Show is free but you must pay to park.
+The show is free, but you must pay to park.
 I say go early and climb the mountain to the top - it's free and the view is spectacular.

 Free North of Atlanta

-Babyland General Hospital - Now your kids can pick their favorite cabbage patch doll straight from the source.
-See a Cabbage Patch baby born, and roam the store full of other toys and fun surprises.
+Babyland General Hospital - Now your kids can pick their favorite Cabbage Patch Doll straight from the source.
+See a Cabbage Patch baby be born, and roam the store full of other toys and fun surprises.